jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

     dspace/config/modules/swordv2-server.cfg

 By default the conversion will crosswalk a broad selection of Dublin Core fields, but this may be customised.
 See [here](https://wiki.duraspace.org/display/DSDOC5x/Metadata+and+Bitstream+Format+Registries) for more information.

-If you wish to also support RIOXX into your DSpace repository, there are some repository patches (versions 3, 4 or 5) available on request by email to info@atmire.com.